A tough talent market for employers hits unpredictable turbulence.

 [Note on the charts in this article, you can show/hide data series by clicking on the series in the legend.]

-[Data updated for October 2019, or most recent as of that date]
+[Data updated for August 2020, or most recent data available as of that date]

 The simplest measure of labor supply is, of course, the unemployment rate, which essentially indicates the volume of willing labor that is not currently put to use.
-So, a quick recap: After a dramatic surge during the recession, unemployment in the U.S. peaked at 10% before gradually recovering to a current low of 3.6% in May 2019.
-This is well below where we were pre-recession back in May 2007.
+After a dramatic surge during the recession, unemployment in the U.S. peaked at 10% before gradually recovering to a low of 3.6% in May 2019, well below the pre-recession levels of May 2007.
 (Note that I plotted the unemployment rate on the right-hand axis.)

 Now, let’s overlay the Bureau of Labor Statistics data on ‘Layoffs’ — the monthly rate at which organizations are dropping people from their payroll.
 From a steady pre-recession rate of 1.3% or 1.4%, we saw a surge to 2% a month.
 All of that unemployment had to come from somewhere, right?
-But then, organizations rapidly reversed course, and by May of 2010, we were back in the 1.3% zone.
-Since then, there has been a downtick to 1.1%.
-Companies just aren’t firing people like they used to, and workers are feeling more confident (1).
+By May of 2010, we were back in the 1.3% zone.
+Companies just weren’t firing people like they used to, and workers were feeling more confident (1).

 So, what about people quitting?
-Before the recession, 2.2% of employees in any given month would hand in their notice.
-This does not include retirements or long-term sick leave.
+Before the 2009 recession, 2.2% of employees in any given month would hand in their notice (not including retirements or long-term sick leave).
 But as soon as the recession struck, workers battened down the hatches.
 If you had a job in 2008, you held onto it.
-The rate dropped as low as 1.3% before starting to recover at the beginning of 2010.
-At a pace that mirrors the decline in unemployment, workers started to feel more confident about chasing new opportunities.
-Today, quitters are back in fashion with a vengeance at a 2.3% rate.
-Clearly ‘quitters’ are not swelling the ranks of the unemployed.
-They are moving to new jobs or chasing new ventures.
+The rate dropped as low as 1.3% before starting to recover at the beginning of 2010 as workers started to feel more confident.
+By 2019 quitters were back in fashion.
+But with the specter of COVID-19 hanging over us, we can expect the quits rate to return to recession-era levels.
+They currently sit at 1.8%, but remember that switching employers is a process that takes time, so we can expect a lag in the data.

 Here is the historical date (‘Quits’ is the teal line):